entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 1. Run the Entando Blueprint to create your components (Spring Boot microservice and optionally React micro frontends)
 2. Customize and enhance your generated code
 3. Build an Entando Bundle from your components
-4. Deploy a [Custom Resource](../../../docs/consume/custom-resources.md) for your bundle into Kubernetes
+4. Deploy a [custom resource](../../../docs/consume/custom-resources.md) for your bundle into Kubernetes
 5. Install your Entando Bundle into your Entando Application(s)

 ## Prerequisites